pogginicolo98/start2impact_final-project/README.md

 and make it available to all users in the "Live auctions" section on the set date.\
 Each auction remains open for a random time between 22 and 24 hours if it does not receive any bids.
 Once the time has expired, the auction will be closed permanently.\
-When an auction receives a bid, the system waits 10 minutes before closing the auction (The previous random time is canceled) and decree the winner.
+When an auction receives a bid[^1], the system waits 10 minutes before closing the auction (The previous random time is canceled) and decree the winner.
 If within this time another user makes a new bid then the system restart waiting 10 minutes from that moment.\
 When an auction is closed, a report summarizing all the information relating to the auction and the possible winning is generated.
 Finally, the hash (SHA256) of the report is calculated and the result is written to the Ethereum blockchain.
 Through the report provided by the web-app and the hash registered on the blockchain, it is possible to check and verify the genuineness of the winning and the reported data.

+[^1]: Redis is required for Django Channels and Celery dependencies, as well as for the web-app's bidding system.\
+For reasons of optimization and scalability, the system registers the bids exclusively on Redis.
+The data relating to the winning bid are stored on the SQLite3 database only at the close of the auction.

 **Live demo: [ChainBid](http://13.37.247.221/)**